 Schedule Flexibility/Child Care Arrangement:

-This varies from company to company.
-Some home typing jobs will absolutely require that you have child care for children not old enough to care for themselves.
-These are often the jobs that require a quick turnaround or are realtime transcription or captioning.
-However, many typing jobs have very flexible schedules, and you may not "need" childcare, though you may actually earn more if you are not interrupted by the needs of children.
+It varies from company to company.
+Some home typing jobs will require that you have child care for children not old enough to care for themselves.
+These are often the jobs that require a quick turnaround or are real-time transcription or captioning.
+However, many typing jobs have very flexible schedules, and you may not "need" childcare, though you may earn more if you are not interrupted by the needs of children.